-Opus Inspection, with its subsidiary Envirotest, is a multi-national company with over 1,100 employees dedicated exclusively to motor vehicle inspection.
+Opus Inspection, is a multi-national company with over 1,100 employees dedicated exclusively to motor vehicle inspection.

-Opus Inspection is a fully vertically integrated company with operations in 22 of the United States and several countries.
-Building on an unmatched record of success and customer satisfaction, Opus Inspection has become the industry leader in providing professionally managed solutions for centralized and decentralized I/M programs that apply leading edge technology to data management, safety and emissions testing equipment, on-road Remote Sensing, and wireless Remote OBD monitoring.
+Opus is a fully vertically integrated company with operations in 24 of the United States and several countries.
+Building on an unmatched record of success and customer satisfaction, Opus Inspection has become the industry leader in providing professionally managed solutions for centralized and decentralized I/M programs that apply leading edge technology to data management, safety and emissions testing equipment, and on-road Remote Sensing.
+Opus also provides vehicle diagnostic and reprogramming services through subsidiary Drew Technologies..

 Opus Inspection manages more decentralized inspection stations than any of our competitors.
-Among others we just implemented the New York State emission testing program (NYVIP2) December 1, 2013, which including building and installing nearly 10,000 inspection anlayzers, and started managing the Virginia emission testing program on January 1, 2014.
+Among others we implemented the New York State emission testing program (NYVIP2) in December, 2013, which included building and installing nearly 10,000 inspection analyzers.

-Opus Inspection manages international inspection programs in Mexico, Perú, Bermuda and Sweden.
+Opus manages international inspection programs in Mexico, Perú, Pakistan, Bermuda and Sweden.

 Our roots go deep, representing nearly 40 years of I/M industry innovation.
 In 1974, we were the first company to provide computerized emissions analyzer testing systems for vehicle inspection programs.
 In 1976, we began the first contractor managed vehicle inspection program in the US.
 Our System1 Gen3 inspection system, designed in 2013, is our most current generation of computerized inspection equipment and it provides state-of-the-art accuracy and reliable functionality.